Ps2Fino/Space-Game/README.md

 A small game in SDL.
 Why not sure :-)

 Uses CMake.
 Beware though, the CMakeLists.txt file is optimized for Mac really (I haven't had the time to try cross compilation for windows)
+The easiest way is to install homebrew, then run the brew_dependencies.sh script to install everything needed.
+After this, run the compile.sh script to build the project.
+This works on a new OSX install, so it should work right off the bat on your machine.

 Dependencies
 ============